Help from Senior EyeCare Program.

 Senior citizens that lack proper health insurance or that have a limited income can sign up for free eye care.
 The programs available to them will provide testing, prescription glasses, and address any other vision needs.
-The resource available is known as Senior EyeCare Program, and it helps older people that are over the age of 60.
+The resource available is known as Senior EyeCare Program, and it helps older people that are over the age of 60 with the phone number to apply below.

-Many senior citizens live on a fixed income.
+Many senior citizens, retirees as well as elderly people live on a fixed income.
 They often lack proper health insurance coverage and struggle to get the eye care they need.
 Even Medicare will not often help them.
 This program will provide free screenings for some of the conditions that are common in the elderly, including glaucoma, cataracts, diabetes, macular degeneration (AMD), and other diseases.

 The cost of those vision tests can be prohibitive, especially when living on a pension or fixed income.
 Many of the private insurance companies, or government programs such as Medicare, either do not pay for exams or they only reimburse the senior for a small portion of the bill.
 Even fewer plans give them the prescription glasses they need.
 So the non-profit that operates the Seniors EyeCare Program is trying to address this need of the older population.